Metatab/metatab/README.rst

 Metatab
 =======

-Parse and manipulate structured data in a tabular format.
+Parse and manipulate structured data and metadata in a tabular format.

-`Metatab <http://metatab.org>`_ is a data format that allows structured information -- the sort you'd normally store in JSON, YAML or XML -- to be stored and edited in tabular forms like CSV or Excel.
-Metatab files look exactly like you'd expect, so they are very easy for non technical users to read and edit, using tools they already have.
-Metatab is an excellt format for creating, storing and transmitting metadata.
+`Metatab <http://metatab.org>`_ is a data format that allows structured metadata -- the sort you'd normally store in JSON, YAML or XML -- to be stored and edited in tabular forms like CSV or Excel.
+Metatab files look exactly like you'd expect, so they are very easy for non-technical users to read and edit, using tools they already have.
+Metatab is an excellent format for creating, storing and transmitting metadata.
 For more information about metatab, visit http://metatab.org.

-This repository has a python module and executable.
+This repository has a Python module and executable.
 For a Javascript version, see the `metatab-js <https://github.com/CivicKnowledge/metatab-js>`_ repository.

 What is Metatab For?
 --------------------